DualSpark/cloudformation-environmentbase/README.md

     MyEnvClass()
 ```

 Overriding these two functions allows you to hook into the template generation and stack creation processes of environmentbase to inject the resources and deployment steps for your environment.
-See the [Development](DEVELOPMENT.md) documentation for more detailed examples, including how to integrate a pre-packaged pattern.
+See the [Development](DEVELOPMENT.md) documentation for more detailed examples.
+This create_hook() will add a bastion host as a child stack of the environment.

+See [here](src/examples/) for more examples of using patterns.

 Documentation within the class takes a modified usage of the
 [doxygen](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#pythonblocks)